 Highly Effective Deworming Treatment for New Species

-SUMMIT, N.J., February 12, 2014 – Merck Animal Health (known as MSD Animal Health outside the United States and Canada) today announced that the Committee for Medicinal Products for Veterinary Use (CVMP) of the European Medicines Agency has adopted a positive opinion, recommending the granting of a marketing authorization for the veterinary medicinal product PANACUR® AquaSol (fenbendazole 200 mg/mL) for use in chickens.
+SUMMIT, N.J., 24 March 2014 – Merck Animal Health (known as MSD Animal Health outside the United States and Canada) today announced that, following a positive opinion from the Committee for Medicinal Products for Veterinary Use (CVMP), the European Commission has granted the marketing authorization for the veterinary medicinal product PANACUR® AquaSol (fenbendazole 200 mg/mL) for use in chickens.

-PANACUR® AquaSol is a water-administered dewormer that has been shown to have a highly stable suspension in water.
-It is currently available in Europe for use in swine.
+PANACUR® AquaSol is a highly stable, farm-friendly, water-administered suspension product produced with an innovative wet-milling technology.
+It is currently available in the EEA for use in swine.

 PANACUR® AquaSol will be indicated for the treatment of gastro-intestinal nematodes in chickens infected with: